dexman545/technofirma/README.md

 ===========
 A FTB modpack of terrafirmacraft

-Grab on the FTB launcher with the password technofirma
+Get on the FTB launcher with the password technofirma

 Official Github, and made with support of DarkserverUK!